-Former CIA Director Brennan’s Attacks On Trump Puts Nation At Risk, According To Former CIA Officer
+Former CIA Director Brennan’s Attacks On Trump Puts Nation At Risk, According To Retired CIA Officer

-The bad blood between former Obama era CIA Director Jon Brennan and President Donald Trump continues to boil.
+The bad blood between former Obama era CIA Director John Brennan and President Donald Trump continues to boil.
 In one comment that raised eyebrows among observers of the political scene, Brennan, talking about Trump, said, “When the full extent of venality, moral turpitude and political corruption becomes known, you will take your rightful place as a disgraced demagogue in the dustbin of history.”

 When asked about his comments in an interview with Ailsa Chang on NPR, Brennan elaborated while claiming that he was non-partisan.